Fuyukai/asyncwebsockets/docs/source/index.rst

 ===========================================

-asyncwebsockets is a Python 3.6+ library for interacting with websockets over the internet from asynchronous code. asyncwebsockets is designed around `multio`_, allowing it to work with multiple async backends without any modifications.
+asyncwebsockets is a Python 3.6+ library for interacting with websockets over the internet from asynchronous code. asyncwebsockets is designed around `anyio`_, allowing it to work with multiple async backends without any modifications.

 Installation